visanuwan/cresil/README.md

  - `cresil visualize` - generate Circos configuration files for specified eccDNA

 ## Sample data
-[References and simulated data](https://app.box.com/s/5leixacmp1xx8qs7qtcuyz93lgqpzgkn) for the user to go through the example of CReSIL pipeline and used in the CReSIL benchmarks. *** We encourage users to use a primary assembly without patches or alternative loci as a reference to reduce false positives and false negatives from predictions.
+[References and simulated data](https://app.box.com/s/5leixacmp1xx8qs7qtcuyz93lgqpzgkn) for the user to go through the example of CReSIL pipeline and used in the CReSIL benchmarks. *** We encourage users to use a primary assembly without patches or alternative loci as a reference to reduce false positives and false negatives from predictions ***
-- References
-- Simulated data

 ## Citation
 Please cite the following article if you use CReSIL in your research